Frequently Asked Questions and Answers

 that we are a sustainable project.
 Owner support is vital to keep us on track to open our doors.

-Typically a co-op our size would need 1000 owners to sustain the business.
-Since we began
+Typically a co-op our size would need 1000 owner/shoppers to sustain the business.
+With the robust ownship growth we are hopeful the store can open in early 2021.

 Q: Who will be able to shop at the co-op?